-Making matters worse, the CRA blocks agencies from issuing “substantially similar” – ever – without express authorization from Congress.
-Once these protections are repealed, we won’t get them back any time soon.
+Making matters worse, the CRA blocks agencies from issuing “substantially similar” rules without express authorization from Congress.
+Once protections are repealed under the CRA, we won’t get them back any time soon.

 At least 50 major public protections, and hundreds of others, are in immediate danger.
 Congress has 60 legislative working days to torpedo them.
 In practical terms, Congress will have until sometime in June to undo Obama administration rules finalized after June 13, 2016.
 Protections at risk of repeal include:

 - Restrictions on predatory payday lenders;

 - Online privacy and personal data protections for consumers;

 - Requirements that prepaid cards clearly disclose all fees and do not rip off cardholders;

 - Limits on the number of robocalls and texts that can be made by debt collectors;

 - Protections for nursing home residents that ban rip-off clauses in their contracts;

 - Debt relief for students defrauded by their schools and a ban on rip-off clauses hidden in contracts with for-profit schools;